Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Introduction

 Modified theories of gravity extend or generalize Einstein's GR by altering the gravitational sector of the field equations.
 A wide variety of such modifications have been proposed over the past two decades, each introducing different corrections to the standard Einstein-Hilbert action.
-Among the most studied are $f(R)$ gravity \cite{Sotiriou2010, DeFelice2010}, $f(T)$ gravity \cite{Cai2016}, $f(Q)$ gravity \cite{Jimenez2018}, scalar-tensor theories \cite{Fujii2003}, Gauss-Bonnet gravity \cite{Nojiri2005}, and brane-world models \cite{Dvali2000}.
-Each of these modifications brings new degrees of freedom and physical interpretations that attempt to address the limitations of GR in explaining late-time cosmic acceleration, structure formation, and the unification of dark matter and dark energy.
-In particular, $f(R)$ gravity modifies the Lagrangian density by replacing the Ricci scalar $R$ in the Einstein-Hilbert action with a general function $f(R)$ \cite{Nojiri2011, Capozziello2011}.
-This allows for richer dynamics that can effectively mimic dark energy behavior without explicitly introducing a cosmological constant.
-Similarly, $f(T)$ gravity replaces the curvature-based formulation of gravity with torsion-based dynamics, while $f(Q)$ gravity focuses on the non-metricity scalar $Q$ that describes the distortion of spacetime geometry \cite{Jimenez2018}.
+The most studied modified theories are $f(R)$, $f(T)$, Gauss-Bonnet gravity, rane-world models \cite{Sotiriou2010, DeFelice2010,Cai2016,Jimenez2018,Fujii2003,Nojiri2005,Dvali2000,Nojiri2011,Capozziello2011,Jimenez2018}.
 All these approaches represent attempts to generalize gravity's geometric foundation while still reproducing observational successes of GR at solar system scales.
 The $f(R,T)$ gravity theory proposed by Harko et al. \cite{Harko2011,Moraes2016} introduced a further generalization by incorporating an explicit coupling between the Ricci scalar $R$ and the trace of the energy-momentum tensor $T$.
 This coupling allows matter to directly affect the geometry beyond the standard minimal coupling assumed in GR.
 Such models naturally induce a non-conservation of the energy-momentum tensor and open new avenues for understanding the interaction between geometry and matter.
 Extensions of this framework, such as $f(R,L\_m)$ gravity \cite{Harko2010}, further enrich the model space and allow for even more diverse cosmological behaviors.
-In recent years, numerous extensions and applications of modified gravity theories, including $f(Q)$, $f(Q, C)$, $f(Q, T)$, $f(T)$, $f(G)$, and $f(R)$ frameworks, have been extensively investigated to better describe the accelerated expansion and the dynamics of dark energy.
-Several significant contributions have been made along these lines, particularly by Shekh et al. and collaborators.
-These include cosmological models of $f(Q)$ gravity coupled with electromagnetic fields \cite{Shekh2025a}, investigations into dark energy properties in $f(Q, C)$ gravity \cite{Shekh2025b}, unified approaches to $f(R, \Sigma, T)$ gravity using observational datasets \cite{Shekh2025c}, and cosmological analyses within viscous $f(T)$ gravity \cite{Shekh2025d}.
-Further studies have explored Barrow holographic dark energy in $f(Q, T)$ gravity \cite{Shekh2024e}, comparative investigations of different holographic dark energy models within $f(T)$ gravity \cite{Shekh2024f}, and phase-space dynamics in $\Lambda$CDM cosmology with $f(G)$ gravity corrections \cite{Shekh2024g}.
-Other recent works have examined isotropization in symmetric teleparallel gravity \cite{Shekh2024h}, quintessence dark energy in $f(Q)$ gravity \cite{Shekh2024i}, late-time $\Lambda$CDM models in $f(T)$ gravity \cite{Shekh2024j}, topological defects in $f(Q)$ gravity \cite{Shekh2024k}, black hole thermodynamics with dark energy \cite{Shekh2024l}, observational consistency of accelerating universe models in $f(Q)$ gravity \cite{Shekh2024m}, and reconstruction of $f(Q)$ gravity from observational constraints \cite{Shekh2024n}.
-These contributions collectively enrich the understanding of modified gravity scenarios and motivate further studies, including the present investigation within the $f(R, \Sigma, T)$ gravity framework.
+In recent years, numerous extensions and applications of modified gravity theories frameworks have been extensively investigated in \cite{Shekh2025a,Shekh2025b,Shekh2025c,Shekh2025cc,Shekh2025d,Shekh2024e,Shekh2024f,Shekh2024g,Shekh2024h,Shekh2024i,Shekh2024j,Shekh2024k,Shekh2024l,Shekh2024m,Shekh2024n}.